apostrophecms/apostrophe-documentation/docs/howtos/migration.md

----
-title: Migrating from Apostrophe 0.5
+# Migrating from Apostrophe 0.5
-layout: tutorial
----

 Version 2.x is a complete rewrite of Apostrophe.
 There is some effort involved in moving from 0.5 to 2.x as a developer.